adent11/WindCapstone/README.md

 * We will use a template to measure where to drill the holes

 ### Week of 11.21.22
-* Short week, but we got the plate for the top of the drone for mounting the wind sensor printed out.
+* Short week, but we got the template plate for making holes in the drone to bolt the wind sensor and other components to
+* Drilled the holes and put bolts through the top plate of the drone